SemanticAccessAndRetrieval/LODsyndesis/README.md

 <h4> Create Indexes for URIs</h4>
 <b> Command for creating the Entity Index, Property Index and Class Index: </b>
-hadoop jar LODsyndesis.jar gr.forth.ics.isl.indexes.CreateEntityIndex &lt;Real World Triples Folder&gt; &lt;Output Folder&gt; &lt;Prefix Index Path&gt; &lt;Number of Reducers&gt; <br>
+hadoop jar LODsyndesis.jar gr.forth.ics.isl.indexes.CreateEntityIndex &lt;Real World Triples Folder&gt; &lt;Output Folder&gt; &lt;Prefix Index Path&gt; &lt;Number of Reducers&gt; &lt;Store Entities Occuring in only in two or more datasets&gt; <br>
 where <br>
 &lt;Real World Triples folder&gt;: The folder containing the real world triples <br>
 &lt;Output folder&gt;: The output folder for storing the URI indexes. <br>
 &lt;Number of Reducers&gt;: The number of reducers to be used. <br>
+&lt;Store Entities Occuring in only in two or more datasets&gt; Put 1 for storing only such entities, put 0 for storing all the entities <br>